Fawdon: Education and recreation

 The Fawdon ward has two schools, Regent Farm First School and North Fawdon Primary School these are both for children under the ages of 11.

 Fawdon also has a combined library and community centre located on Fawdon Park Road.
 The local football team is based there, Fawdon FC.
 Fawdon FC play in the NABC leagues in different age groups.

 Fawdon Library has computers with free internet access as well as books and newspapers.
-North Kenton park, the home of Kenton sports centre, is in this ward and covers 42,500 square metres.
+It has been run by volunteers since 2015.
+North Kenton Park, the home of Kenton sports centre, is in this ward and covers 42,500 square metres.
 Fawdon Park is also in the ward.